Coronavirus Disease 2019 (COVID-19) and Wildlife Markets

-What is the connection between the COVID-19 pandemic and wildlife markets?
+What is the connection between the coronavirus pandemic and wildlife markets?

 I’ve heard these markets are called “wet markets.”
 Why is that?